 Armin Schwarz started rallying with Fiat 131

-Schwarz was born on July 16, 1963, in Neustadt an der Aisch, Bavaria.
+Schwarz was born in July 1963 in Neustadt an der Aisch, Bavaria.
 He started rallying in 1983, driving Fiat 131 at regional events.
 He earned his first championship title in 1986, winning in the Mitropa Cup.
 He was driving the Audi 80 Quattro in eight rallies, alongside co-driver Hans-Joachim Hösch.
 On the last event of the season, the duo competed with MG Metro 6R4 Group B car.

 Two German rally titles in a row